HITECHCRIME/HC_SG51_Colorized_World/README.md

 round my knees (down my knees?)

 [VERSE 1]
-heavy toll paid all i want is you all you are but let us live in colorized world till both our souls are through
+let us live in cold
+until our souls are through
+i swear on our both lives

 just to grasp the heart of ice, melting thrice feel the vibe warmth, calm of my tribe's might sometimes it's the ashes that remain when you notice only flaws (in your soul) inner cause